26bricks/stopwatch/README.md

 # Getting started with Stopwatch

-It is possible to comment logged actions.

 ## Buttons meanings

 Start / pause button: runs and alternates start and pause action\
 Log button: adds a log\
 Reset button: resets timer\
-Clear button: resets timer and clears logs
+Clear button: resets timer and clears logs\\

+It is possible to comment logged actions.

 # Usecases